Research Project Descriptions

 Project Goals:

 This project is part of the intraocular pressure project that consists of a pressure sensor, capacitance-to-digital converter (CDC), microprocessor and battery.
 The goal is to have an integrated system that is able to be implanted in the eye.
 It is designed to be capable of measuring eye pressure continuously and record the results in SRAM.
 Two major constraints for the circuit are area and power.
-Since it has to be small enough for implantation purposes, the ideal dimension would be under 500μm by 500μm.
+Since it has to be small enough for implantation purpose, the ideal dimension would be under 500μm by 500μm.
 Also, due to the small form factor for the battery, the lifetime is limited.
 In order to support an operating time of six months to one year, the average power consumption is targeted at 5nW.
-In this application, there is nearly no speed concern, so that an appealing option is to trade speed for more power headroom.
-With its quadratic dependence on power consumption, decreasing Vdd is very effective in cutting down dynamic power.
+In this application, there is nearly no speed concern so that an appealing option is to trade speed for more power headroom.
+With its quadratic dependence on power consumption, decreasing Vdd is very effective to cut down dynamic power.
 Therefore, the circuit has to be operated in subthreshold region to meet the power requirement.
 Traditionally, CDCs have been implemented with complicated analog circuits that are hard to fit into our power budget.
 The proposed CDC structures are all digital designs and thus more suitable for subthreshold operating voltages.
 Several designs will be discussed and compared in the next sections.

 Faculty Advisor: Nayda G. Santiago (ECE-UPRM)